laaners/yugioh_comprehensive_rulebook/README.md

 					Send the Fusion Materials to the Graveyard, then take the appropriate Fusion Monster from your Extra Deck and play it either in the Extra Monster Zone or in any of your Main Monster Zones of in either face-up Attack or Defense Position.
 				</li>
 				<li>
 					Finally, place your Summoning card in the Graveyard.
-(If another card effect causes your Fusion Materials to be sent to a place other than the Graveyard when your Summoning card resolves, send them to that other place, but the Fusion Summon still happens anyway.)
+(If another card effect causes your Fusion Materials to be sent to a place other than the Graveyard when your Summoning card resolves, send them to that other place, but the Fusion Summon still happens anyway).
 				</li>
 			</ol>
 		</td>